-One of the things that we did in our one-week trip to Zamboanga is to eat, eat and eat… I’m pretty sure I gained a few pounds with all the food that I devoured with gusto.
+One of the things that we did in our one-week trip to Zamboanga City is to eat, eat and eat.
+I’m pretty sure I gained a few pounds with all the food that I devoured with gusto.

-So, what you have to know is that Zamboanga City has a very lively food scene.
-Not only can you find typical Filipino meals like sinigang and lechon, you’ll also find a range of traditional Spanish dishes like paella, as well as foods influenced by the neighboring Malay-Indonesia countries.
+What you have to know is that Zamboanga City has a very lively food scene.
+Not only can you find typical Filipino meals such as sinigang and lechon, you’ll also find a range of traditional Spanish dishes such as paella as well as dishes influenced by the neighboring Malay-Indonesia countries.

 That saying, here are the restaurants that we visited during our food tripping escapade in Zamboanga City.
 Save this as reference for your next visit!
 I have also listed some favorites from the menus.

 Alavar Seafood Restaurant is that one restaurant you shouldn’t miss in your visit to Zamboanga City.
 It’s famous for its special sauce, the alavar sauce, which is a mixture of coconut milk, chili, garlic and spices.
 The sauce is served with curacha, a Chavacano term for spanner crab or red frog crab.
 Curacha is basically a natural hybrid between a crab and a lobster.
 Most of the meat of a curacha comes from the body, with little in the spinsters.
 It is finger-licking good eaten with the alavar sauce.

 For the drinks, try their fresh shakes or Zamboanga White, which is made with lychee and pineapple.

 Address: 173 Don Alfaro Street, Tetuan, Zamboanga City

 Andy’s Satti is one of the go-to places for satti.
 It’s an ordinary eatery that lets you enjoy a traditional breakfast in the city.

 Satti is roasted meat on a stick, served in peanut sauce with puso (rice cooked in coconut leaves).
 Satti can be anything from chicken, beef or pork.